Elon Musk names Linda Yaccarino as new Twitter CEO – DW – 05/12/2023

 Twitter Blue, which is the paid subscription service, briefly hit pause last year in November, after misleading information or misinformation flooded the social media site.

-Musk faced criticism after he laid off around half of the company's workforce, with the fallout almost taking place in real time as employees tweeted about being cut from their roles.

-Musk, who is also the owner of SpaceX and CEO of Tesla, has more than139 million followers on Twitter.
+Musk, who is also the owner of SpaceX and CEO of Tesla, has more than 139 million followers on Twitter.
+Shares of Telsa rose about 2% after Musk made the announcement.

 rm/wd (AFP, AP, Reuters)